-Oxford sells lookup data for embedding in products.
-Linguabase is a semantic reasoning engine.
+Oxford sells lookup data—definitions and synonyms for embedding in products.
+Linguabase is a complete vocabulary stack built for word games.

 Oxford answers: “What does X mean?” and “What’s similar to X?”